pop123123123/sentence-mixing/README.md

 1. Find a matching dictionary giving for each word of the language its decomposition to phonemes.
 Please refer to [this section](https://montreal-forced-aligner.readthedocs.io/en/latest/pretrained_models.html#available-pronunciation-dictionaries) for more information about dictionary availability.
 2. Create a consonant-vowel dict where you specify which phonemes are consonants and which phonemes are vowels.
 You should take example on [consonant-vowel dicts for supported languages](https://github.com/nbusser/SM-Dictionaries/blob/master/fr/fr_consonant_vowel.dict).
 Do not forget to add the line ```SPACE sp```.

+I would recommend you to read this [issue thread](https://github.com/pop123123123/sentence-mixing/issues/1) as well to get a practical example.

 *Feel free to pull request your work !*